dell/common-github-actions/docs/SECURITY.md

 ## Reporting a Vulnerability

-Please report a vulnerability by opening an Issue in this repository.
+Please report a vulnerability by opening an issue (https://github.com/dell/common-github-actions/issues) in this repository.